SoHo Weekly News: Nancy Spungen murder

-One night, a woman's body was delivered who, Bardach recalled, everybody assumed was "some hooker, probably".
-Bardach, however, said she recognized the woman from the Mudd Club and exclaimed, "Holy shit – that's Nancy Spungen!" although none of the people there recognized the name, nor that of punk rocker Sid Vicious, whose girlfriend she was.
-Baden also disputed this part of the story, saying that they had been informed by the police of the impending arrival of Spungen.
-Regardless of which version of the story was correct, Bardach wrote a series of articles about Spungen's murder which were published by SWN.
-Author Jesse Pollack described the stories as "among the earliest and most influential pieces of journalism on the crime, [playing] an important role in shaping public understanding of it as well as the historical record".
-Barden said that when she pitched the story to the paper, "The SoHo Weekly News was the place to be because they covered the punk scene.
-They recognized that it was a big deal".
+One night in October 1978, freelance crime reporter Ann Bardach was at the New York City morgue when a woman's body was delivered.
+Bardach later recalled that everybody assumed the dead woman was a prostitute but she recognized the woman from the Mudd Club and exclaimed, "Holy shit – that's Nancy Spungen!"
+None of the people at the morgue recognized the name, nor that of her punk rocker boyfriend Sid Vicious.

+Bardach wrote a series of articles about Spungen's murder which were published by SWN.
+In 2025, Spungen biographer Jesse Pollack described the stories as "among the earliest and most influential pieces of journalism on the crime, [playing] an important role in shaping public understanding of it as well as the historical record".
+Bardach said she pitched the story to SWN because of how it covered the punk scene: "They recognized that it was a big deal".